Dherse/masterproef/content/4_phos.typ

 Finally, the standard library can serve as a series of examples for new users.
 A photonic engineer, that is knowledgeable with photonic circuit design would benefit from the standard library as a source of high quality examples onto which they may base themselves.
 Similarly, a software engineer, that is knowledgeable with software development, but not photonic circuit design, would benefit from the standard library as a source of high quality examples of basic building blocks of photonic circuits.
 The standard library should be written in a way that is easy to understand, and that is well documented, such that it can serve as a learning resource for new users.

+#{
+    set text(size: 12pt, fill: rgb(30, 100, 200))
+    smallcaps[*Constrain*]
+}
+A unique feature of the standard library is the `constrain` method, it is used to impose differential constraints on signals.
+This means that constraints over delay or phase, which are always relative, can be expressed between signals.
+This tells the synthesizer to ensure that these constraints are respected between signals.
+Indeed, if it were not for this method, the user could not easily represent phase matched or delay matched signals.
+During the examples, in @sec_examples, the use of this method will become clear, and its implication and why it is so important will be discussed.

 #pagebreak(weak: true)
 == Compiler architecture <sec_arch>